swift-nav/piksi_firmware_private/.github/PULL_REQUEST_TEMPLATE.md

 What testing has been done on this PR?
 Post pictures, graphs, logs, etc here.

 ## Testing Checklist
+See Travis comment that will appear in this PR for HITL results links.
+To see testing results in these links, HITL runs for this PR must be triggered manually.
 - Most PR's:
   - [ ] HITL tested, passed all passfail checks
-  - [ ] HITL tested, no regression in piksi-multi-PRD performance
+  - [ ] HITL tested, no regression in performance metrics
 - Measurement Engine PR's:
   - [ ] Tested in Peregrine
 - Filter PR's: